 A potential increase of recreational vehicle (RV) use during the pandemic has raised some safety concerns over how drivers should be prepared.

-Soil health management systems provide a range of benefits to farmers and the community, such as drought and flood resilience, stormwater management, and water quality.
-Common soil health practices are reduced-till farming, planting cover crops and rotating crops.
-No-till farming (continuous or rotational no-till) in Missouri covers about 4.6 million acres, while cover crops were planted on an estimated 1 million acres in the fall of 2020 and used on over 6,000 Missouri farms.
+Soil health management systems provide a range of benefits to farmers and the community, such as drought and flood resilience, stormwater management, and improved water quality.

 Although the specific missions of career/technical colleges, community colleges, four-year colleges and universities vary, higher education institutions are typically expected to provide some level of both general education and career training.